dtconceptsnc/whisper-cloudrun/DEPLOYMENT.md

 # Deployment Guide

-Quick guide for deploying the Whisper API to Google Cloud Run.
+Quick guide for deploying the GPU-only whisperX API to Google Cloud Run.

 ## Prerequisites